I Love “Stinky” Washed Rind Cheeses

 15 Top Stinky Washed Rind Cheeses

-“The following list is merely my most interesting and not my favorites.
-Everyone’s nose and taste buds are legitimate and unique to their person and individual taste.
-Strong, perfect, right, wrong, stinky, old, young “¦.these are all words I ignore when these descriptive adjectives are used by a potential buyer.
-People should realize that what they might enjoy eating is not necessarily what any book or ‘expert’ may suggest.”
+These are all words I ignore when these descriptive adjectives are used by a potential buyer.
+People should realize that what they might enjoy eating is not necessarily what any book or ‘expert’ may suggest.

 I have tried the Ami du Chambertin, Epoisses, Pont L’Eveque and Livarot and will be adding them to the cheese page soon.
 I hope to eat my way down the rest of the list, if they are all still available.